-The primary financial instruments that are subject to interest rate risk in these operations are securities and bonds payable.
+The primary financial instruments that are subject to interest rate risk in these operations are securities, other assets, bonds payable, and other liabilities.

-When all other risk variables are fixed, it is considered that a 50 basis point (0.5%) decline in the current interest rate as of March 31, 2021 will cause the fair value after netting (assets) of the financial assets and financial liabilities held in this account to increase by ¥1,582 million.
-Conversely, it is considered that a 50 basis point (0.5%) rise in the interest rate will cause the fair value to decrease by ¥1,445 million.
+When all other risk variables are fixed, it is considered that a 50 basis point (0.5%) decline in the current interest rate as of March 31, 2022 will cause the fair value after netting (assets) of the financial assets and financial liabilities held in this account to increase by ¥1,537 million.
+Conversely, it is considered that a 50 basis point (0.5%) rise in the interest rate will cause the fair value to decrease by ¥1,419 million.
 This impact presumes that risk variables excluding interest rate are fixed, and does not consider the correlation between interest rate and other risk variables.
 In addition, there is a possibility that these calculated amount may underestimate the impact when the interest rate fluctuation goes beyond a rationally expected range.

-It is considered that liquidity risk is limited because a system has been adopted to minimize liquidity risk and sufficient funding support can be expected from the government.
+It is considered that liquidity risk is limited in this account because a system has been adopted to minimize liquidity risk and sufficient funding support can be expected from the government.